 What is Full Coverage Auto Insurance?

-Full coverage auto insurance isn’t an insurance product you go out and buy.
-It’s a generic term used to describe the combination of several types of coverage that together offer more complete coverage than liability insurance alone.
-So when people talk about full coverage auto insurance, what coverages are they really talking about?
+You’ve got yourself a sweet ride and now you want to make sure it’s fully protected, so naturally you want ‘full coverage’ car insurance.
+Full coverage car insurance isn’t an insurance product you go out and buy.
+It’s a generic term used to describe the combination of several types of coverage that together offer a more complete coverage than liability insurance alone.
+So when people talk about full coverage auto insurance, what are they really talking about…?

-Comprehensive coverage is an additional coverage that adds to the concept of “full coverage” insurance.
-This extra coverage protects your vehicle from damage caused by things such as hitting a deer, fires, floods, and damage from strong winds.
-Most people use their comprehensive coverage to repair cracks in their windshields or mirrors caused by debris on the roads.
+Comprehensive is an additional coverage, which is often what people mean when they say “full coverage” insurance.
+This extra piece protects your vehicle from damage caused by things such as hitting a deer, fires, floods, and damage from strong winds.
+Most people use their comprehensive coverage to repair cracks in their windshields caused by debris on the roads.

 One coverage that really makes full coverage insurance worthwhile is uninsured/underinsured motorist coverage.
 It protects you from expenses stemming from an accident in which your vehicle was damaged by a collision involving a driver who does not have insurance.
 Underinsured motorist coverage covers the gaps between what a driver with very low or minimal coverage limits can pay and the cost of the damage to your vehicle.
 This coverage is mandatory in many states.

 Because there are so many coverage types included in full coverage auto insurance, the price can vary greatly from insurer to insurer.
-The best way to make sure you aren’t paying too much is to get quotes from multiple insurance companies for the same amount of coverage each time.
-We recommend using compare.com, where you input your information just once, receive multiple quotes at once, and can compare them side by side.
-In the event you want to purchase a policy based on one of the quotes you receive, compare.com allows you to purchase that policy direct from the insurer, no additional fees involved and the quotes themselves are free.
+The best way to make sure you aren’t paying too much is to get quotes from multiple insurance companies and compare prices based on similar coverages.
+Luckily, Compare.com offers just that service.
+Enter your information just once, receive multiple quotes and compare them side by side.
+In the event you want to purchase a policy based on one of the quotes you receive, Compare.com allows you to purchase that policy direct from the insurer, no additional fees involved and the quotes themselves are free.